Comberton has an excellent reputation for supporting students with all types of special educational needs and/or disabilities (SEND).

 Further resources available

 We ensure that the school site is fully accessible for wheelchair users, those with mobility issues and visually impaired students.
-We do this by having lifts, ramps, disabled toilets, a therapy room for physiotherapy, specialist equipment including Tomcat chairs and equipment such as talking scale and calculators, adapted tools and sports equipment.
-We are currently installing braille signs on all of our classroom doors.
+We do this by having lifts, ramps, disabled toilets, a therapy room for physiotherapy, specialist equipment and equipment such as talking scale and calculators, adapted tools and sports equipment.
+Braille signs are installed on all of our classroom doors.

 Do ask to come and visit if you would like to have a tour of the school site.

-We have a wide and diverse range of Teaching Assistants (TAs) to work with students who have SEND on a daily basis.
+We have a wide and diverse range of Teaching Assistants (TAs) to work with students who have an EHCP on a daily basis.
 TAs and teachers are all offered appropriate professional development and training opportunities for example, autism, mental health, EAL, literacy, numeracy.

 We also work closely with staff from our locality team (Education Welfare Officer, Young People’s workers and Family Support Workers), Social Care, the Police, the Youth Offending Team, local GPs, Parent Partnership and Pinpoint.